Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 * Technical refactoring
     - now using jQuery : if you were using the old sigFieldsResize function for example, please update to its jQuery counterpart, see [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/).
     - new plugin architecture using [Wordpress Plugin Boilerplate](https://wppb.me/)
+    - text domain changed to respect Wordpress translation guidelines, so you might have to update your .po files
 * Dumped support for old CF7 versions
 * CF7 4.6+ is now made mandatory on plugin activation
 * It is possible to use base 64 encoded inline image as an option
 * Storing plugin version in WP options for upgrade purpose
-* Changed text domain to match plugin slug, and now use translate.wordpress.org

 = 3.2.1 =
 * Fixed a bug when there's no submit button in form